infinispan/infinispan-simple-tutorials/CONTRIBUTING.md

 To contribute, use GitHub Pull Requests, from your **own** fork.

-* The `main` branch uses the latest release of Infinispan (developent or final version)
+* The `main` branch uses the latest release of Infinispan (development or final version)
-* The `x.x.x` branch uses the latest stable release correspoonding the name of the branch.
+* The `x.x.x` branch uses the latest stable release corresponding the name of the branch.

 All contributions must target the `main` branch.